 - (a) All animals permitted pursuant to this subchapter that are in the possession of the permittee shall be contained in such a manner that they are at all times under his control.
 Unless otherwise permitted under this subchapter, at no time shall the permittee allow any such animal(s) to leave the locations identified in the permit application, nor shall the animal(s) be allowed to mingle with wild animals of like or closely related kind found within the Reservation.
 All locations upon which any animal(s) permitted pursuant to this subchapter shall be fenced or contained in such a manner to prevent escapement and/or entry of wild or other animals onto the permitted location. - (b) To reduce the risk to ESA listed and wild fish from fish permitted under this code that may escape containment, all imported fish/eggs will be triploid. - (c) The permittee shall recapture and, as soon as possible, return to captivity any animals permitted pursuant to this subchapter that escape or are released from containment when such release is not authorized by this subchapter.
-Any animal(s) remaining at large fifteen (15) days after such escape or unauthorized release shall, at the discretion of the director, be recaptured or if recapture is not feasible, destroyed.
+Any animal(s) remaining at large ten (10) days after such escape or unauthorized release shall, at the discretion of the director, be recaptured or if recapture is not feasible, destroyed.
+In the event that a release or escape occurs in a highly sensitive area and ten days is likely to result in significant harm to important or protected wildlife, the Director may authorize Department personnel to immediately capture or destroy such animals.
+This must be done in writing with an explanation for why immediate response was necessary.
 Any and all costs associated with recapture or disposition of permitted animals or damage to tribal resources caused by the escape or unauthorized release of permitted animals shall be borne by the permittee.